learn-co-curriculum/hash-overview-readme/README.md

 This isn't very organized though.
 There is no way to distinguish the different categories of items.

 This is where hashes come in.
 Hashes store data in an associated manner.
-With a hash, we can group our data into the necessary categories of "grocery", "pharmacy", and "stationary".
+With a hash, we can group our data into the necessary categories of "grocery", "pharmacy", and "stationery".

 Hashes allow us to store named, or associated, data.
 Think of a dictionary or an address book.
 This allows us to store more complex collections of information than the arrays we've seen so far.